parallelvirtualcluster/docs/docs/deployment/hardware-requirements.md

 [TOC]

-## N-1 Redunancy
+## N-1 Redundancy

 This document details the recommendations for *individual* node hardware choices, however it is important to consider the entire cluster when sizing nodes.

-PVC is designed to operated in N-1 mode, that is, all sizing of the cluster should take into account the loss of 1 node after pooling all the available resources.
+PVC is designed to operate in "N-1" mode, that is, all sizing of the cluster should take into account the loss of 1 node after pooling all the available resources.

 For example, consider 3 nodes each with 16 CPU cores and 128GB of RAM.
-This totals 48 CPU cores and 384GB of RAM, however we should consider the N-1 number, that is 32 CPU cores and 256GB of RAM, to be the maximum usable quantity of each.
+This totals 48 CPU cores and 384GB of RAM, however we should consider the N-1 number, that is 32 CPU cores and 256GB of RAM, to be the maximum usable quantity of each available across the entire cluster.

 Disks are even more limited.
 As outlined in the [Cluster Storage section of the Cluster Architecture](/deployment/cluster-architecture/#cluster-storage) documentation, a normal pool replication level for reliable redundant operation is 3 copies with 2 minimum copies.
-Thus, continue the above 3 node example, if each node features a 2TB data SSD, the total available N-1 storage is 2TB (as 3 x 2TB / 3 = 2TB).
+Thus, to continue the above 3 node example, if each node features a 2TB data SSD, the total available N-1 storage is 2TB (as 3 x 2TB / 3 = 2TB).

 ## Hardware Vendors

 PVC places no limitations of the hardware vendor for nodes; any vendor that produces a system compatible with the rest of these requirements will be suitable.

 Some common recommended vendors, with whom the author has had good experiences, include Dell (PowerEdge line, various tiers and generations) and Cisco (UCS C-series line, M4 and M5 era specifically).
-The author does not recommend Hewlett-Packard ProLiant servers due to severe limitations and issues with their storage controller cards.
+The author does not recommend Hewlett-Packard Proliant servers due to severe limitations and issues with their storage controller cards, even though they are otherwise sufficient.

 ### IPMI/Lights-out Management

-All aforementioned server vendors support some form of IPMI Lights-out Management, e.g. Dell iDRAC, Cisco CIMC, HP iLO, etc. IPMI-over-LAN.
-Consumer or some low-end Workstation hardware does not normally support IPMI Lights-out Management and is thus unsuitable for a production node.
+All aforementioned server vendors support some form of IPMI Lights-out Management, e.g. Dell iDRAC, Cisco CIMC, HP iLO, etc. with IPMI-over-LAN functionality.
+Consumer and low-end Workstation hardware does not normally support IPMI Lights-out Management and is thus unsuitable for a production node.

 * It is **recommended** for a redundant, production PVC node to feature IPMI Lights-out Management, on a dedicated Ethernet port, with support for IPMI-over-LAN functionality, reachable from or in the [cluster "upstream" network](/deployment/cluster-architecture/#upstream).